 Like any other website, Credit Karma needs the occasional downtime for routine maintenance runs.
 If they do need to fix something in the website, you cannot access even a single tool or service that they offer.

 Fortunately, the maintenance runs do not last for longer than a day.
 And rarely does the company shut down their site’s services temporarily without making an announcement first.

 As for user ratings, Credit Karma enjoys a 2.5 star general rating at TrustPilot UK.
 There are some users who find no issues with their interactions with the company.
 However, a considerable portion do report infrequent updates, erroneous credit reports, and ineffective credit advice.
 Main bug bear seems to be around not having uptodate electoral roll information.

 For positive reviews, the general consensus is that Credit Karma’s other services like the ability to monitor changes in your report and the peer-to-peer interactions with members are the upsides to their experience with the company.

-For credit reporting, Credit Karma is rather average as a service.
-It only offers scores and reports from 2 of the 3 major agencies without providing further insight as to how each data is treated differently from one agency or scoring system to another.
+Credit Karma is rather average as a service.
+It only offers scores and reports from 2 of the 3 major agencies/ It does not further insight as to how each data is treated differently from one agency to another.

 But Credit Karma excels in giving the sense that you are part of a community.
 For instance, credit holders subscribed to the service can not only receive up to date reports but also assistance in improving their financial standing with creditors.